oktadev/okta-spring-boot-angular-auth-code-flow-example/README.md

 This example app shows how to use Okta's Java SDK to store cryptocurrency holdings as a custom user attribute.

-Please read [Localstorage Sucks!
-Use Okta to Store Your User's Data!]() to see how this app was created.
+Please read [Use Okta (Instead of Local Storage) to Store Your User's Data Securely](https://developer.okta.com/blog/2018/01/23/replace-local-storage-with-okta-profile-attributes) to see how this app was created.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/).